belmead/blog/_posts/2024-10-9-kansas-birds.md

 ![A blue bird](https://belmead.github.io/blog/images/missouri-blue-bird-1.heic "A blue bird")

-This is an Eastern Bluebird, the state bird of Kansas since 1927.
+This is an Eastern Bluebird, the state bird of Missorui since 1927.
+It's also the state bird of New York.

+- Bright blue head and back
+- Ruddy breast
+- White rump
+- Prefers open areas
+- Eats insects, berries, and fruit
+- Songbird

+I built a birdhouse and mounted it to the fence line, and it took about a week before some of these Eastern Bluebirds moved in.
+The female built the nest in about 5 - 7 days.
+She used thatch from the pit.

 ![A red bird](https://belmead.github.io/blog/images/missouri-red-bird-1.heic "A red bird")